VPS & Dedicated Hosting: Change Your PHP Version and Configuration - EasyApache 4

 The following instructions are for servers running EasyApache 4.
 While that should apply in most cases, some older servers may still be running EasyApache 3.
-If you cannot access the Software » EasyApache 4 section in WHM, this indicates your server is still using EasyApache 3.
-Please contact support for help in upgrading to EasyApache 4.
+If you cannot access the Software » EasyApache 4 section in WHM, your server is still using EasyApache 3.
+Don't hesitate to get in touch with support for help in upgrading to EasyApache 4.

-- Once in the WHM go to the search bar in the top left, and type PHP.
+- Once in the WHM, go to the search bar, and type PHP.

-- PHP settings are changed on a per-version basis, so you first need to choose from the drop-down list, the appropriate version.
-If you are not sure what version is currently active for a domain, this can be checked through WHM (see the ‘Versions’ section below).
+- PHP settings are changed on a per-version basis, so you first need to choose from the drop-down list the appropriate version.

-Typically, most servers and website applications should not need a memory_limit higher than 384 MB, or a max_execution_time greater than 30 seconds.
-If a script requires so much resources, it typically indicates an issue with the application that should be addressed instead
+- Typically, most servers and website applications should not need a memory_limit higher than 384 MB or a max_execution_time greater than 30 seconds.
+If a script requires so many resources, it typically indicates an issue with the application that should be addressed instead.

-- While it may be tempting to set parameters like memory_limit and max_execution_time to very high values, this can have negative effects such as causing the server to run out of memory or lock up.
-This is especially the case on smaller servers, with limited resources.
+- While it may be tempting to set parameters like memory_limit and max_execution_time to very high values, this can have adverse effects such as causing the server to run out of memory or lock up.
+This is especially the case on smaller servers with limited resources.
 Increasing the value will not speed up your site.

 - Below is a basic explanation of the settings in the basic editor.

 - The PHP version for each domain is a drop-down list.
-You can click on this to choose which PHP version is active, from the ones currently installed, as shown in the screenshot below.
+As shown in the screenshot below, you can click on this to choose which PHP version is active from the current ones.

 - The change will take effect immediately.
 We recommend taking a note of the old PHP version, so if the new version causes problems with the site, you can set the domain back to using the old version again, in the same way.

-- If the version of PHP you need to use is not listed, please contact support for help adding new ones to the server.
+- If the version of PHP you need to use is not listed, don't hesitate to get in touch with support for help adding new ones to the server.
 Versions available are from 5.4 up.

-- In the search field, in the upper left-hand corner, search for Easy.
-In the left-hand column, you should see the Software section, and then the EasyApache 4 option.
-Click on that.
+- In the search field, search for Easy.
+In the left-hand column, you should see the Software section.
+Click on EasyApache 4 option.

-- Select PHP Versions from the menu on the left.
+- Choose the PHP Versions from the menu on the left.

-- Select the PHP version that you would like to install (or uninstall).
+- Pick the PHP version you would like to install (or uninstall).

 - Select the button PHP x.x and Extensions.